ibm-cloud-docs/assistant/dialog-build.md

 1. Edit the URL by replacing the current `node-id` value with the ID of the node you want to find, and then submit the new URL.
 1. If necessary, highlight the edited URL again, and resubmit it.

-The tool refreshes, and shifts focus to the dialog node with the node ID that you specified.
+The page refreshes, and shifts focus to the dialog node with the node ID that you specified.
 If the node ID is for a slot, a Found or Not found slot condition, a slot handler, or a conditional response, then the node in which the slot or conditional response is defined gets focus and the corresponding modal is displayed.

 If you still cannot find the node, you can export the dialog skill and use a JSON editor to search the skill JSON file.
 {: tip}